Smothered Pork Chops

 Pork chops on white plates with seasonings and liquids in clear and white bowls on white surface ready to enjoy

-• Vegetable Oil: This neutral oil is gonna give that pan-fry a nice golden brown finish
+• Vegetable Oil: You can use this or any neutral oil like canola to get a nice golden brown crust.

-• All-Purpose Flour: We use this for our seasoned coating and to create our roux base to thicken up the gravy to the perfect consistency.
+• All-Purpose Flour: We use this for our seasoned coating and to create our roux base to thicken up the gravy.

-• Onion: They give us texture, depth of flavor and a bit of sweetness y’all.
+• Onion: They give us texture and flavor.

 • Minced Garlic: If garlic ain’t in it, it ain’t poppin like it should.
 That aromatic kick improves everything.

-• Chicken Stock: This, along with water, helps create a flavorful saucy gravy.
+• Chicken Stock: This, along with water, helps create a flavorful gravy.
+Broth is fine to use if you don’t have stock.
+You can also grab beef or vegetable flavored instead as well.

 • Worcestershire Sauce: This is my secret ingredient y’all.
 It gives savory pizazz to anything and everything you add it to.

-• Creole Seasoning: When you wanna make the best smothered pork chops, you gotta season em up right!
-The blend of spices adds such a unique Southern kick of flavor.
+• Creole Seasoning: The blend of spices adds such a unique Southern kick of flavor.

-• Hot Sauce: While this is optional, I love to add just a dash to get a tiny hint of fiery taste in the mix.
+• Hot Sauce: While you can definitely leave this out, I love adding a little to get some more spice in the gravy.

 How to Make Smothered Pork Chops